 For more information on the FullCAM methodology read our blog here.

-If you want to zoom in on your higher-yielding areas to plan a more profitable planting design, you can order a CFF heatmap.
+As part of our feasibility assessments, we provide a heatmap showing the potential yields across your land.
 To produce a heatmap, we take the FullCAM carbon measuring capabilities and use them to generate a densely mapped colour scale that shows how many tonnes of CO2e (carbon units) different areas of your farm can generate.

-Whilst it doesn’t always reflect the reality of what happens on the ground or the farm’s productivity, you can use this colour scale to zero in on the areas across your land that generate the best carbon yields.
-This provides you with a more high-level understanding of how many carbon credits you will be paid across the lifetime of the project (assuming the methodology requirements are met).
+You can use this colour scale to zero in on the areas across your land that generate the best carbon yields.
+This provides you with a high-level understanding of how many carbon credits you will be paid across the lifetime of the project (assuming the methodology requirements are met).

 You can learn more about heatmaps here.